syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 * `pointIndex` - To obtain the point index of the error bar.
 * `viewPortPointIndex` - To obtain the viewport index value of the error bar.
-* `calculatedErrorBarValues` - This contains the calculated error bar values such as `horizontalPositiveErrorValue`,`horizontalNegativeErrorValue`,`verticalPositiveErrorValue` and `verticalNegativeErrorValue`
+* `calculatedErrorBarValues` - This contains the calculated error bar values such as `horizontalPositiveErrorValue`,`horizontalNegativeErrorValue`,`verticalPositiveErrorValue` and `verticalNegativeErrorValue`.

 {% highlight dart %}